Meribel by night. Photo Credit: J M Gouedard / Meribel Tourisme

 Meribel’s attractive ski area and abundance of gentle terrain close to its resort bases make it a great choice for first-timers.
 Some of the best beginner runs are located around the Altiport.
 There’s also a choice of English-speaking and mostly British-run ski schools to teach you the basics.

 Once your child is old enough for ski school a number of schools, several British-run, will take children from age 3 or 4 for group or private lessons.
 There are several ‘snow garden’ play and early snow learning centres in the slopes.
-Off slope facilities are great for kids too with an excellent swimming pool complex with giant water slide.
-Finally, there are tutoring agencies offering British school accredited academic studiers to children in resort.
+Off slope facilities are great for kids too with an excellent swimming pool complex with a giant water slide.
+Finally, there are tutoring agencies offering British school accredited academic studiers to children in the resort.

 Meribel has a very lively après ski scene, and it’s pretty much obligatory to sample a Thunder Toffee Vodka at some point during your stay in the resort.
 The evening kicks off for most as the lifts close either on one of the bar terraces at Le Rond Point (happy hour from 3.45 to 4.45pm), or at the Folie Douce up on the slopes where you’re pretty much certain to end up dancing on the table in your ski boots.